 Limitations of Coinbase

 – Verification process.
-Along with the funding method setup, the verification process can be relatively lengthy, with the whole thing taking up to 2-3 weeks before coin purchases and sales are enabled.
+Along with the funding method set up, the verification process can be relatively lengthy, with the whole thing taking up to two to three weeks before coin purchases and sales are enabled.

 – Fees.
-Security and regulation comes at a price manifested in the form of relatively high fees; it is often significantly cheaper to buy crypto at other exchanges.
+Security and regulation come at a price manifested in relatively high fees; it is often cheaper to buy crypto at other exchanges.

-First of all, it is not recommended that you use Coinbase for day trading or even short term trading as fees will cut into profits more significantly than other crypto trading platforms.
+First, it is not recommended that you use Coinbase for day trading or even short-term trading as fees will cut into profits more significantly than other crypto trading platforms.
 Instead, you will want to use Coinbase Pro for these purposes.
-The main version of Coinbase is more geared toward making crypto purchases that are to be used either as medium-to-long term investments, sending to others, or for purchasing things with crypto.
+The main version of Coinbase is geared toward making crypto purchases that are to be used either as medium-to-long term investments, sending to others, or purchasing things with crypto.

-If you are planning on doing some crypto investing through Coinbase, the best advice we can possible give you is to do your own research!
-There are some basic principles to be aware of, like avoiding buying after a massive “pump” or run up in price, and avoid selling after the price has endured a massive decrease, or “dump.”
-For those with a more long-term approach to investing, these principles are no match for the power of correctly having determined the fundamental value of a cryptocurrency, as it is this fundamental value that allows a coin to achieve massive success.
+If you plan on doing some crypto investing through Coinbase, the best advice we can give you is to do your research!
+There are some basic principles to be aware of, like avoiding buying after a massive “pump” or run-up in price and avoiding selling after the price has endured a massive decrease or “dump.”
+For those with a more long-term approach to investing, these principles are no match for the power of correctly determining the fundamental value.
+This fundamental value allows a coin to achieve massive success.

-You may have noticed by now that there’s a lot of hype out there surrounding major cryptocurrency projects, and it is good to keep in mind that most of it is usually generated by those who are already well invested in said coin.
-Therefore, just because a coin is being hyped by somebody – whether it is a Twitter comment, YouTube video, or even news article – it doesn’t necessarily mean it has a solid fundamental value.
+You may have noticed by now that there’s a lot of hype surrounding major cryptocurrency projects, and it is good to keep in mind that most of them are usually generated by those who are already well invested in the said coin.
+Therefore, just because somebody is hyping up a coin — whether it is a Twitter comment, YouTube video, or even news article — doesn’t necessarily mean it has a solid fundamental value.
 This is why it is of the utmost importance to perform your own research and not rely on the words of others when making your cryptocurrency investment decisions.

-Coins like Bitcoin and Ethereum have proven themselves over the years because they are not only technologically sound but provide an element of usefulness to society.
+Coins like Bitcoin and Ethereum have proven themselves over the years because they are technologically sound and provide an element of usefulness to society.
 That is ultimately why they are among the biggest gainers in the cryptocurrency investment space.
 Before investing in any coin, you should ask yourself the following questions:

-The answer to these questions will help you get an idea of whether or not a cryptocurrency is a suitable long-term investment, and ideally they should be determined by performing your own research rather than relying on the advice of others.
-There’s a lot to learn about the cryptocurrency space, and a lot of ways to separate short-sighted projects from those that are built to last.
-In summary, learn as much as you can before plunking down your hard earned money into any coin offered at Coinbase, and don’t be afraid to ask questions to help clarify something you may not understand.
+The answer to these questions will help you understand whether or not a cryptocurrency is a suitable long-term investment.
+Ideally, they should be determined by performing your own research rather than relying on the advice of others.
+There’s a lot to learn about the cryptocurrency space and many ways to separate short-sighted projects from those built to last.
+In summary, learn as much as you can before plunking down your hard-earned money into any coin offered at Coinbase, and don’t be afraid to ask questions to help clarify something you may not understand.

 Wrapping it up

-In this guide we’ve done our best to present to you the ins-and-outs of Coinbase, which by our consensus is probably the most user friendly and reliable cryptocurrency exchange that there is out there.
-Coinbase does a great job of doing what they set out to do, which is sell cryptocurrency easily and safely to all those who wish to acquire it.
-While they do provide some excellent educational resources as far as using crypto is concerned, it of course helps to have a basic understanding of cryptocurrency before getting started making purchases.
-Whether you are looking to do some investing or plan to use cryptocurrency for other purposes, we heartily recommend Coinbase as your crypto provider.
+We’ve done our best to present to you the ins-and-outs of Coinbase, which by our consensus is probably the most user-friendly and reliable cryptocurrency exchange that there is out there.
+Coinbase does a great job of doing what it set out to do: sell cryptocurrency easily and safely to all those who wish to acquire it.
+While they do provide some excellent educational resources as far as using crypto is concerned, it helps to have a basic understanding of cryptocurrency before making purchases.
+So, whether you are looking to do some investing or plan to use cryptocurrency for other purposes, we heartily recommend Coinbase as your crypto provider.